Blackfoot Chief by Karl Bodmer

 Historical Account: In March, 1806, Captains Lewis and Clark agreed to the democratic vote to take the Corps of Discovery back to St. Louis, Missouri, after a long winter at Fort Clatsop on the Pacific Coast.
 They had boiled water for salt, gathered wild game, and left the damp Northwest.
 They wanted to put some miles between themselves and the rain and mosquitoes that plagued the Corps.
 The trip upriver and over the various falls on the Columbia was arduous and took several months.

 On July 3, 1806, before crossing the Continental Divide, the Corps of Discovery split into two teams, one led by each Captain.
 Clark’s team continued on the Bitterroot River near Gibbons Pass.
 He had 20 members of the Corps and 50 horses with him.
-The team with Lewis and three others left to the north, exploring for the tributary of the Marias River.
+The team with Lewis and three others headed to the north, exploring for the tributary of the Marias River.
 If successful, Lewis’ party could have extended the territory claimed in the Louisiana Purchase to a more normal natural northern boundary.
 Accompanying Capt.
 Lewis were George Drouillard, and brothers Joseph and Reuben Field.

 That day the Lewis met a party of eight Indian men on horseback.
 Lewis thought the Indians were from the more-friendly Minnetare Indian tribe, but he was wrong.
 The Indians were Blackfeet.
 During discussions, hand gestures, and gifts of medals and flags, the Indians realized that everything Lewis was proposing (peaceful trading with the Nez Perce and Shoshone Indians, both fierce enemies of the Blackfeet) was against their own best interests.